 Established in 1830, we have been an important part of the history of Cincinnati ever since.
 We strive to carry on the tradition of First Unitarian members throughout the years who have championed individual and civil rights, led educational and civic reform, and worked to promote justice in daily affairs.
 We seek to be Radically Inclusive, and are constantly looking for ways to extend our welcome to all people.

+The link above is an abbreviated calendar of events.
+Members can see the full calendar here.
 You can sign up for many events through links in our calendar.
 For others, please email the team sponsoring the event.

 |